Lemon Blueberry Bread Pudding recipe for an easy dessert using french bread, plump blueberries and a fresh lemon glaze.

 Originally published August 31, 2017

-For this week’s baking adventure I tried out homemade Lemon Blueberry Bread Pudding.
-If you’ve never tried it, you NEED to.
-Also, if you’re curious to know the difference between bread pudding and baked french toast it’s a bit of a grey area.
-They’re basically the same except bread pudding tends to be made from cubed bread vs sliced bread.
-I’ve been known to eat dessert for breakfast (life is about balance but also excitement) so it’s not a problem for me!
+This bread pudding is simple but delicious!
+If you're curious to know the difference between bread pudding and baked french toast it's a bit of a grey area.
+They're very similar. except bread pudding tends to be made from cubed bread vs sliced bread.
+I've been known to eat dessert for breakfast (life is about balance but also joy) so it's not a problem for me!
+This is the prerfect

 How to make lemon blueberry bread pudding